Things you need to know about Cease and Desist letter.

 - Someone is violating the terms of a contract – This covers any continuing breach of contract committed by the other person.

 While a lawyer is not required to sign and send the Cease and Desist Letter, a lawyer’s services will be necessary if the recipient fails to comply with the letter and the sender is forced to take legal action.
-In such cases, the sender must seek a lawyer’s advice on the next appropriate legal action to take.
+In such cases, the sender should seek a lawyer’s advice on the next appropriate legal action to take.

 3. How can a Cease and Desist Letter protect you?

-A Cease and Desist Letter is an easy and cheap way of demanding the recipient to stop performing an illegal or offensive activity.
+A Cease and Desist Letter is an easy and cheap way of demanding the recipient to stop performing an illegal or offensive act.
 Sometimes a letter is all that’s required to resolve the dispute and prevent it from becoming a full-blown court case, which can be both costly and lengthy for everyone involved.

 Further, if a case is eventually filed in court, a Cease and Desist Letter shows that you exerted earnest efforts to amicably settle the matter.
 You gave the recipient an opportunity to voluntarily desist from the illegal or offensive behavior.